Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Conclusion

 \section{Conclusion}

-We demonstrated a new approach to exploit object context information for object detection via graph priors.
-By explicitly encoding co-occurrence statistics in an object graph one can significantly improve the assessment of object proposals and thus boost object detection performance which we demonstrated in an oracle experiment with ground truth prior.
-We proposed two ways to leverage this improvement potential.
-First, we proposed to use these graph priors during training based on initial object predictions which leads to improved detector performance.
-Second, we learnt the joint distribution of objects and their relations enabling us to sample a more meaningful graph representation of an image.
-We further demonstrated that refinement of the graph representation at test time using an energy-based model yields further improvements, leading to a new state-of-the-art on the challenging Visual Genome data partitions for 1,000 and 3,000 object categories.
+We demonstrated a new approach to exploit inter-object relations for object detection by generating a context-likelihood graph based on initial object predictions which leads to improved detector performance.
+Second, we show the potential of this context-likelihood graph via an oracle experiment.
+Finally, we learnt the joint distribution of objects and their relations using an energy-based model, enabling us to sample a refined graph representation of an image.
+We further demonstrated that refinement of the graph representation at test time yields further improvements, outperforming alternative methods on the challenging $\text{VG}_{1000}$ and $\text{VG}_{3000}$ datasets.